jonathansmirnoff/plant-shop-rsk-box/README.md

-# Pet Shop Truffle Box
+# Plant Shop Truffle Box

-This box has all you need to get started with our [Pet Shop tutorial](http://truffleframework.com/tutorials/pet-shop).
+This box has all you need to get start using the Plant Shop at RSK Network.
+It includes network configs for Mainnet and Testnet.

 ## Installation